-As proposed the side and front setbacks meet the criteria of the R-1 zone with 5' side setbacks and a 15' front setback to the cottages in Phase II.
+As proposed the side, front, and rear setbacks meet the criteria of the R-1 zone with a 5' rear setback and a 12' front setback to the building façade and a 5' covered entry giving a 7' setback to the open structure.
 This criterion is met.

-8. Common Open Space.
+- 8. Common Open Space. - a.

-a.
 Common Open Space.
 A minimum of 400 square feet per cottage unit of common open space is required.
 Parking areas, yard setbacks, spaces between buildings of 10 feet or less in width, private open space, and driveways do not qualify as common open space.